nodatime/nodatime.org/src/NodaTime.Web/Markdown/developer/website.md

 - [`wwwroot/`](https://github.com/nodatime/nodatime.org/tree/main/src/NodaTime.Web/wwwroot)
   containing static content for the site.
 - [`Views/`](https://github.com/nodatime/nodatime.org/tree/main/src/NodaTime.Web/Views)
-  containing the programmatic content, for e.g. the home page and downloads page.
+  containing the programmatic content, for e.g. the home page and benchmark pages.

-The [downloads](/downloads/) and [TZDB NZD files](/tzdb/) are stored on Google Cloud Storage, under the `https://storage.googleapis.com/nodatime/` bucket.
-The downloads are served to users directly via GCS URLs, but the NZD files are fetched (and held permanently in memory) and then re-served via the nodatime.org web application (mostly because we do not want to serve redirects or non-nodatime.org URLs to clients).
+The [benchmarks](/benchmarks/) and [TZDB NZD files](/tzdb/) are stored on Google Cloud Storage, under the `https://storage.googleapis.com/nodatime/` bucket.
+NZD files and benchmarks are fetched (and held permanently in memory) and then re-served via the nodatime.org web application (mostly because we do not want to serve redirects or non-nodatime.org URLs to clients).